 Hi, I’m Warren a Markington Hall wedding photographer working in a documentary style, this means that I will spend the whole day with you from getting ready in the morning right through to the last dance.
 I focus on capturing the special moments and the many emotions of the day with only a few posed shots.
-My unobtrusive way of working will leave you free to enjoy your incredible day without any fuss or time spent setting up long lists of family photographs.
 As you can see below I like to work creatively with light to capture the essence of your day, all the laughter and fun, the beautiful details as well as the intimate moments.

 Markington Hall wedding